Driving Experience Lab

 - Third-party contracts through the industry

 By embedding a wide variety of components (tactile driver’s seat, vibration steering wheel, windshield display) into the mobile driving simulator, a highly immersive (real) driving experience can be achieved.
 The DEL consists of a “driving simulator room” with mockup and flap and a “control room” with a server rack in the back.
-Inside the mockup, subjects can experience a virtual drive in the driving simulator, which is controlled by the operator’s room.
+Inside the mockup, subjects can experience a virtual drive in the driving simulator, controlled by the operator’s room.
 The operator room contains the computing infrastructure (server rack), a 3-monitor workstation, and cabinets for storage.
 The following figure gives an overview of the main areas of the DEL.

 Currently, the following devices are in use: